 - Age appropriateness (serious students don’t want a toy ukulele)

 - Ease of operation (getting familiar with the instrument dimensions)

 - Model price (great models start at under $60)

 For those who aren’t really sure how a ukulele works and how it’s played, check out this handy learning guide: kidsguitarworld.com

 This simple online page will help guide parents on what to look for in a kid’s ukulele.
-It goes into great detail on sizing, tuning, the different parts of the instrument, and it also offers a good explanation of why a ukulele is a great choice as a kid’s instrument.
+It goes into great detail on sizing, tuning, the different parts of the instrument, and also offers a thorough explanation as to why a ukulele can be a great choice as a kid’s instrument.